survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 ## Getting Started with *webpack-dev-server*

-To get started with *webpack-dev-server*, execute
+To get started with *webpack-dev-server*, execute:

 ```bash
 npm i webpack-dev-server --save-dev
 ```

-at the project root to get the server installed.

 Just like in the previous chapter, we'll need to define an entry point to the `scripts` section of *package.json*.
 Given our *index.html* is below *./build*, we should let *webpack-dev-server* to serve the content from there.
 We'll move this to Webpack configuration later, but this will do for now: